Job search— think different

 Revisit and refine your dream situation as you are building your network.
 And remember to always Write it down.

-If you found this article helpful, press that 💚 to spread the word and follow me on medium for future reads.
+If you found this article helpful, add some claps to spread the word and follow me on medium for future reads.